tdfranklin/show-me-the-tv/README.md

 The next features I would have liked to add would be (in order):

-1. A menu to toggle between searching TV Shows and Movies
-2. A cleaner, more vibrant display when you click on show to get more information (it's pretty boring on PC and on mobile doesn't always line up perfectly).
+1. A cleaner, more vibrant display when you click on show to get more information (it's pretty boring on PC and on mobile doesn't always line up perfectly).
-3. A "similar shows/movies" section when you click to view more info that would display 2 or 3 related items at the bottom with a link that would bring up info for them.
+2. A "similar shows/movies" section when you click to view more info that would display 2 or 3 related items at the bottom with a link that would bring up info for them.
-4. Implement a database and user authentication to allow users to log into the site and save/view favorites for TV shows and movies as well as see recommended titles.
+3. Implement a database and user authentication to allow users to log into the site and save/view favorites for TV shows and movies as well as see recommended titles.